jwilkinson1122/custom_addons/sale_stock_configurator_option/readme/DESCRIPTION.rst

-This module allow the manage stock of configurable product.
+This module will allow you to manage stock of configurable product.
-We can get in the picking only configurable product without option for exemple (the pack).